Saebyuckbaan/demo-mockup/Home.md

 Linux:
 sudo apt-get install postgresql pgadmin3

-Launch ‘pgAdmin’ by typing `pgadmin3` in terminal
-Then you should connect to remote server using connect button.
-You will see the window.
+Launch ‘pgAdmin’ by typing `pgadmin3` in terminal if you're on Linux.
+If you're on Windows or Mac, then open the application through your applications list.
+Next you should connect to the remote server using connect button.
+Fill the connection window will the following fields:

 >name: DELPHI database